milowedo/longpoll/README.md

 * setUri(uri: string): void {}

 ### Server

-Allright, for everything to work fine server side, we need to do a few things, that is:
+For everything to work fine server side, we need to do a few things, that is:

 * create a rest controller to handle our long-polling request
 * make our *Service*(a class which takes care of fetching data)
-        + **extend** *ServicePoll*
+    - **extend** *ServicePoll*
-        + define when the new data is available for the server to send it back to *client*
+    - define when the new data is available for the server to send it back to *client*
 * remember that **every** class we want to use in a long-polling request needs to **extend** the *Resolvable*

-Okay, considering extending a class is not a problem that needs any coverage, let's take a look at the *rest controller*.
+Considering extending a class is not a problem that needs any coverage, let's take a look at the *rest controller*.

 It is mandatory to import *RequestPromise* , *Overseer*  and *Service* classes.
 We should now inject our *Service* and ...the *Overseer* class, which will be responsible for storing long-polling requests, and trying to resolve them every 600 miliseconds, that is it will check whether new data has become available, and handle any kind of related situations properly.